daixtrose/saying-goodbye-to-dependency-hell/README.md

 Markus Werle is an aeronautics engineer who became C++ addicted because he needed Expression Templates for the automatic generation of finite element solvers.

-For more than a decade Markus worked in the automotive sector, creating algorithms and a wide range of data processing libraries and tools in C++, C++/CLI, and C#.
+For more than a decade Markus worked in the automotive sector, creating algorithms and a wide range of data processing libraries and tools in C++, C++/CLI, and - with deep regret for the wasted time - in C#.
 The focus was on robust, reusable core libraries and addressing complexity by modularity.
 Markus was responsible for code organization and streamlining a certified agile software development process.

 In the current position as CTO at [Ducktrain / DroidDrive GmbH](https://ducktrain.io), Markus develops semi-autonomous vehicles for fun and profit.